2 Job Architecture Framework Examples to Try in 2025

 Enhanced Talent Mobility

-A well-structured JA provides employees with visibility into career paths and opportunities for progression.
+A well-structured JA provides employees with visibility into career paths and progression opportunities.
 This transparency boosts employee engagement and retention by demonstrating clear growth opportunities.

 Alignment with Organizational Goals